 St. Patrick's Day Grazing Board

-- Salt and vinegar kettle-cooked potato chips ~ 1 ounce per person
+- 1 bag salt and vinegar kettle-cooked potato chips

-- Grainy mustard (recommend Ingelhofer Whole Grain Mustard and Maille Old Style mustard)
+- 1 bottle whole-grain mustard (recommend Ingelhofer Whole Grain Mustard and Maille Old Style mustard)

-- The day of smoking and serving: remove the brisket from the fridge and let it sit out at room temperature for 30 minutes.
-While it sits, preheat a smoker to 250℉.
+- The day of smoking and servingTrim off any excess fat or thin portions so that the brisket is an even thickness.
+Season all sides of the brisket with coarsely ground pepper.
+Let sit at room temperature for 30 minutes.
+While it sits, preheat a smoker to 250℉ and add wood chips.

 For the honey butter:

 - Whisk together the softened butter and honey until smooth.
 Serve immediately or refrigerate for up to 3 days.
 Bring to room temperature before serving.